lywysocki/COMP4960---Portfol.io/README.md

 ## Prerequisites
 You will need: Python 3 (recommend latest version or 3.11), pip, a few hours for database download
+1. Clone the repository
+2. https://dev.mysql.com/downloads/mysql/ Head to this link, select the OS corresponding to your machine, and download.
+If prompted for additional features, click "No thanks, just start my download."
+Accept all default settings.
+When prompted to enter a password for the root user enter “Portfol.io2023”
-1. Clone the repository and switch to the "Josh" branch
+3. Open the root directory of the repository and call `python project_setup.py` from the terminal.
-2. pip install -r REQUIREMENTS.txt
-3. Download mySQL server.
-For windows, use this link: https://dev.mysql.com/downloads/ and the "MySQL installer for windows" link at the bottom.
-4. Run readfile.py in the Database folder to download the database
-5. Switch back to the main directory and call python manage.py runserver_plus --cert-file cert.crt  This will generate an HTTPS certificate for the website.
+4. Call `python manage.py runserver_plus --cert-file cert.crt` to run the project with HTTPS.
-6. Open a browser window to https://127.0.0.1:8000 and skip any trustworthiness warnings.
+5. Open a browser window to https://127.0.0.1:8000 and skip any trustworthiness warnings.
 These happen because browsers don't trust self-signed certificates, but it'll be fine.